What Sales Reps Understand That MSLs Often Miss

 None of this violates the MSL role.
 None of it involves selling.
 All of it helps you build meaningful, long-term relationships.

-So if your fieldwork is stalling or your second meetings are scarce, maybe it’s time to stop reinventing the wheel.
-Sales has already built one that rolls.
+So if your fieldwork is stalling or your second meetings are scarce, it’s not a capability problem.
+It’s a coordination problem.
+Sales didn’t invent access.
+They just systemized it.

 It’s about learning what works and doing it on purpose.